 How to Advertise Your Maryland Rental Property Successfully

 Successful landlords in Maryland have one trait in common: great marketing skills.
-Great marketing and advertising ensure low rates of empty properties which, in turn, means more profit.
+Great marketing and advertising ensure low rates of empty rentals which, in turn, means more money for you.

 As a landlord, you may have the best property on the rental market, but prospective tenants may not know of its existence.
 As such, your job as a landlord is to use your rental property marketing skills to maximize your ROI.

-The second is that a robust and effective marketing strategy ensures that you attract great tenants faster.
+The second is that a robust and effective marketing strategy ensures that you quickly attract quality tenants who will be able to pay rent.
 This will lower the amount of time your rental property remains vacant.

-In today’s blog, we’ll share three tips on how to advertise your Maryland rental property.
+In today’s blog, we’ll share three tips on how to advertise your rental property in Maryland and create sufficient demand.

 1. Invest in High Quality Pictures

-Rental listings with quality pictures tend to get far more attention than those without.
+Property listings with quality pictures tend to get far more attention on the market than those without.
 In fact, according to one statistic, listings for rentals that include photos get as much as 95% more views and interest than those without.

-It’s also worthwhile noting that rental prospects will spend more time looking at the photos in your rental listing than anything else.
+It’s also worth noting that potential renters will spend more time looking at the pictures in your rental listing than anything else.

-So, how do you ensure you take the best photos for your rental listing to make you stand out from comparable properties?
+So, how do you ensure you take the best pictures for your rental listing to make your rental stand out from comparable rentals on the market and generate interest?
 Here are a few tips we’ve found helpful over the years that every landlord should consider.

 - Stage your home.
 Home staging is an art designed to show off rentals in their best light.
 Start off by getting rid of all clutter and making the rental property rent-ready.
 Focus on one room, one space, or even one area within a room to ensure you get everything right to generate maximum interest.

 Besides decluttering your home, also make sure to depersonalize the space.
-Prospective tenants want to envision themselves living in your rental property so give them a clean slate they can work on.
+Renters searching for a new place will want to envision themselves living in your rental property so give them a clean slate they can work on.

 Always make sure your home is spotless before scheduling any photo sessions.
 Removing cobwebs and mowing or watering the lawn can make a massive difference.

-Once everything is ready to advertise, make sure to have a checklist of what you’ll cover.
-Incorporate all rooms in your shot list, as well as outdoor spaces and any other areas that provide excellent ambiance.
+Once everything is ready to market, make sure to have a checklist of what you’ll cover.
+Incorporate all rooms in your shot list, as well as outdoor spaces and any other areas that provide excellent ambiance to market effectively.

 Taking pictures or even a video of the local community never hurts.
 This may help possible renters feel comfortable with the neighborhood they may potentially move to.